iliakan/usa-visa/Readme.md

 - Node.js programming skills required, read code
 - MacOS-specific notifications calls

+You'll need to:
+- change appointment urls in index.js (see comments)
-Set username(email) and password:
+- Set username(email) and password:
   - USA_USER
   - USA_PASSWD

-Also change appointment urls to reflect your user.
+- change the cut-off date to something instead of '2024-04-04', if you want an appointment before this date.

+Sorry it's just a small thingy for myself, if you can make it more generic, please PR ;)

+P.S.
+Getting the appointment is the toughest part, inside they are fine, but ensure all requested documents are in with you.
+I was asked for my CV (!)
+Luckily I prepared it in advance (it was noted somewhere as a required document, but I didn't really expect them to want it).